 1. When I begin a wedding day by capturing and styling bridal details, I use this shooting time as my warm-up for the rest of the day.
 I normally take these details away from the busy-ness of the bridal suite to start styling them!
 This allows me to have some time to get into the flow of shooting for the day!

 2. When capturing a wedding day, the little details that I capture serve as visual transition points in your story.
 Without these details, your album design, blog post and overall gallery can seem very busy and jumbled.

 3. In my experience, capturing bridal details allows me to get into the rhythm of seeing the day creatively with your style in mind!
 This time really sets the stage for the consistency of your entire wedding day.
 This part of my process often leads to enhancing the over- all look of the day because I have time to organize and style your details in an editorial and more high-end way!

-Schedule in the Time to Take Bridal Details
+Schedule Time to Take Bridal Details

-I like to plan in the timeline about an hour and a half to capture the details.
+I like to plan in the timeline for about an hour and a half to capture the details.
 This time includes shooting the getting ready photos of you and your bridesmaids getting your hair and make-up done, as well as shooting all the bridal details.